 Video Tour of Admin Dashboard

 Want to skip the video tour and get straight to building out your learning platform?
-Check out our Getting Started Checklist.
+Check out our Platform Configuration Playbook

-Note: You might notice some minor differences between your platform and what is described in the video, as we have improved the platform over time.
+You will notice some differences between your LMS and what is shown in the video, as we have improved the platform over time.
+However, most of these changes are related to the User Interface and the general concepts still apply.

 Hi there, and welcome to this quick video tour of your platform!
 We are incredibly excited to have you on board.
 My name is Valentijn and I am Product Manager at Academy of Mine.
 The goal of this short video tour is to introduce you to the platform so that you get tuned in right away and are comfortable building everything out.
 I want to give you a high-level overview of what the platform consists of, so you know how everything fits together, and where you can find specific settings and functionality.
 We also have an article named “Getting Started: 6 Steps to Launch” which will guide you through the basics of building out your platform.
 But let’s start with the tour.